algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

-### Lexical analysis (Tokenization)
+### Lexical analysis (Tokenisation)

-Tokenization plays a crucial role by breaking down the assembly code into manageable units called tokens.
+Tokenisation plays a crucial role by breaking down the assembly code into manageable units called tokens.
 Think of tokens as building blocks or Lego pieces that structure the code.
 Each token represents a specific element, like an instruction, register, or operand.

-**Organization:**
+**Organisation:**
-   - Tokens help organize the code into meaningful parts, making it easier for the computer to understand and process
+   - Tokens help organise the code into meaningful parts, making it easier for the computer to understand and process

 **Simplification:**
    - Similar to spaces in a sentence, tokens simplify the code, aiding in the analysis of its structure

 **Error Detection:**
-   - Tokenization aids in spotting errors early on.
+   - Tokenisation aids in spotting errors early on.
 By breaking the code into tokens, we can quickly identify where issues might arise

 **Efficient Parsing:**
    - Parsing the code becomes more efficient with tokens, acting as a clear guide for decoding the language